-Dyeing your hair, whether in a hair saloon or at home, can really damage your hair and it can lead to fall out if you don't look after it properly.
+Dyeing your hair, whether in a hair salon or at home, can really damage your hair and it can lead to falling out if you don't look after it properly.
 But this shouldn't put you off!
 By making sure you use products that will hair restore any damaged hair and encourage regrowth where it's needed, you can safely experiment with whatever color you please.

-Our own Stem Cell Shampoo and Conditioner has been formulated to not only encourage growth, but to help strengthen the hair you do have, too.
+Our own Stem Cell Shampoo and Conditioner has been formulated to not only encourage growth, but also help to strengthen the hair you do have, too.
 It will provide your hair with essential proteins to ensure new hair grows stronger and lasts longer.
-So if you're one to dye your hair a lot, or you feel like it simply needs more 'oomph' then it's your lucky day, because if you click through this link, you can get 30% off our Stem Cell Hair Stimulation Shampoo and Conditioner!
 Use it before and after hair dying so you can continually look after your hair and prevent the dye from damaging it.

 Now, go play!